Updated for 2018!

 All Day: Be sure to dress warmly for the trip up to Jungfraujoch (“Top of Europe”), it’ll be snowy (yes, even in the middle of summer)!
 Famous for housing Europe’s highest train station at 3454 meters, Jungfraujoch is also the starting point of the Great Aletsch Glacier.

 Going up Jungfraujoch: Please be aware you will need to purchase separate train tickets on the Wengernalp Railway and Jungfrau Railway even if you have the Swiss Travel Pass, however ticket prices will be discounted by 25% for pass holders (see fare prices).
+Update Jan 2018: You can now purchase your train tickets in advance on the Jungfrau website!
+Additional note: if you have the 4 Travel Day Rail Pass, do not waste one of your 4 days for the 25% discount, you’ll need those days for day 5 and 6 of this intinerary.

 Take in the view from the top, on a good weather day, you’d also be able to see the Great Aletsch Glacier, Jungfrau, and various other peaks.
 There is a post office up there if you want to mail yourself a postcard with the official Jungfraujoch stamp!
 I’d also recommend checking out the Ice Cave on the same level which is free for all visitors.